DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Possible systemic complications linked to toxigenic diphtheria include:

-Infected skin can be a reservoir for passing the infection onto others, particularly in areas where herd immunity is low due to suboptimal immunisation.
+Infected skin can be a reservoir for respiratory diphtheria in others, particularly in areas where herd immunity is low due to suboptimal immunisation.

-The diagnosis of cutaneous diphtheria should be considered in a non-immunised individual with a non-healing ulcer and recent travel to an endemic area.
+The diagnosis of cutaneous diphtheria should be considered for a non-healing ulcer typically after recent travel to an endemic area.

-C. diphtheriae may be cultured from a bacterial wound swab.
+C. diphtheriae or C. ulcerans may be cultured from a bacterial wound swab.

 The differential diagnosis for cutaneous diphtheria includes:

-Cases are no longer thought to be contagious after 48 hours treatment with antibiotics.
+Cases are not contagious after 48 hours treatment with appropriate antibiotics.

 Diphtheria is a notifiable disease in New Zealand and public health advice should be sought.
-Contact tracing is advised for all close contacts.
-Nasal, pharyngeal, and skin swabs should be obtained from any wound sites.
+Contact tracing is advised.
+Nasal, pharyngeal, and skin swabs should be obtained.
 Contacts may require prophylaxis with erythromycin 500 mg QDS for 7–10 days.

-Vaccination is essential to promote herd immunity and to reduce the risk of transmission of diphtheria.
+Vaccination is essential to promote herd immunity and to reduce the risk of transmission of C. diphtheriae.
 In New Zealand, vaccination against diphtheria is part of the National Immunisation Schedule and is given concurrently with tetanus and pertussis and sometimes also with polio, hepatitis B, and Haemophilus influenzae type b.

 The prognosis for uncomplicated cutaneous diphtheria is good, with most cases responding to oral antibiotics and simple wound care measures.